Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Range**: Touch
 - **Components**: S
 - **Duration**: [Concentration](conditions.md#concentration), up to 1 hour
-You touch the weapon used in the spell’s casting to a source of elemental energy (acid, cold, fire, lightning, or thunder), such as an open flame or a magical creature, imbuing the weapon with the source’s energy.
+You touch the weapon used in the spell's casting to a source of elemental energy (acid, cold, fire, lightning, or thunder), such as an open flame or a magical creature, imbuing the weapon with the source's energy.
 For the next hour, the weapon deals an additional 3 (1d6) damage on a hit of a type that the chosen elemental source could deal.
-As a bonus action on each of your turns, you can touch this weapon to another melee weapon, extending the spell’s effects to that weapon as well for the next minute.
+As a bonus action on each of your turns, you can touch this weapon to another melee weapon, extending the spell's effects to that weapon as well for the next minute.
 - **Classes**: Artificer, Cleric, Paladin, Sorcerer *(Source: CS)*